Invite friends and family to read the obituary and add memories.

 Her grandparents, parents, and brother, Roger Redburn, precede her in death.

-A memorial service will be announced at a later date.
-Burial will be at Oak Lawn Cemetery.
+A graveside service will be held at 10:00 a.m., Monday, May 4, 2026 at Oak Lawn Cemetery.
 Memorial contributions may be made to St. Jude Children’s Research Hospital, and may be left at or mailed to Robertson-Drago Funeral Home, 211 W. Main St., West Plains, Missouri.

 This site is protected by reCAPTCHA and the